Turning Your Home Computer into a Home Server You Can Access Remotely

 Linux (cron)

-Add to your crontab ( crontab -e ):
+Add this to your crontab (crontab -e):

 */30 * * * * /home/yourname/dynu/update.sh